LuckyMadu/employee-management-frontend/README.md

   </tr>
 </table>

+## Getting Started

 Backend Repository for the solution: https://github.com/LuckyMadu/employee-management-backend

 This is a frontend application built using Next.js.
 It also uses an .env file to handle environment variables.